tbar0970/jethro-pmm/README.md

 * PHP 5.3.0 or above
     * with [gettext extension](https://www.php.net/manual/en/book.gettext.php) enabled
     * [GD library](https://www.php.net/manual/en/book.image.php) recommended, to manage the size of uploaded photos
+    * with [curl extension](https://www.php.net/manual/en/book.curl.php) enabled, if you intend to use the Mailchimp integration
 * Some web server (apache suggested)

 The steps to install are: